 Where Nationwide, ASPCA, and Trupanion succeed–and fail.

-The pet insurance market is a brave new world that the majority of American dog owners continue to opt out of.
-The Canine Review placed three of America’s major pet insurers under the microscope and found hidden clauses, marketing ploys, cryptic exclusions, and deceptive behavior.
-We also found a company that is trying to do the right thing.
+In the meantime, pet insurance in America continues to be a relatively free-wheeling industry.
+The Canine Review put three of America’s major pet insurers under the microscope and found hidden clauses, marketing ploys, cryptic exclusions, and deceptive behavior.
+We also found one company, Trupanion, that appears to be doing well and doing good.

 Rawlings says that he founded Trupanion in the nineties when he was 28.
 In 2008, he says, Trupanion sold its first policy in the United States.

-What Americans may not realize is that pet insurance, unlike any other insurance product, operates in the United States without federal oversight.
-There is also little regulatory oversight in most of the fifty states.
-This leaves American consumers on their own to navigate a complex web of marketing ploys and policy pitfalls, sometimes leaving them unexpectedly on the hook for significant veterinary bills that they believed their insurance would cover.
+Unlike most insurance products, pet insurance providers operate in the United States without federal oversight.
+About half of the states have active regulatory oversight of insurance companies.
+For the most part, though, given that pet insurance providers do not operate under any federal law, American consumers are on their own to navigate a complex web of marketing ploys and policy pitfalls, sometimes leaving them unexpectedly on the hook for significant veterinary bills that they believed their insurance would cover.
 In other cases, it is not so much the claims-denials, but substantial rate increases – regardless of whether the increase is done in accordance with what’s stated in the policy – that creates customer-dissatisfaction.

 What’s also interesting — and surprising — about this niche market is that even in the absence of almost any consistent oversight and consumer protections, the free-wheeling world of American pet insurance has produced a level of consumer satisfaction that does not exist in the human health insurance world.

 There are, to be sure, egregious examples of pet insurance brands with deceptive language and practices.
 We also found that even the gold standard, Trupanion, with the better customer service, fast and easy claims processes, clearer language, and user-friendly plan, there can be unexpected and dramatic rate hikes.